ej2/python-quickbooks/README.rst

 Accessing the API
 -----------------

-QuickBooks client uses a singleton pattern.
-Just be sure to create the QuickBooks object before you make any calls to QBO.
+Create the QuickBooks client object before you make any calls to QBO.
 Setup the client connection using the stored ``access_token`` and the ``access_token_secret`` and ``realm_id``: